-IN A SENTENCE: Marty's 21st birthday kicked off an epoch of booze, crabs, gonorrhea and syphillis.
+IN A SENTENCE: Marty's 21st birthday kicked off an epoch of booze, sweating, diarrhea and puking.

 11/21/14: obviate (ob-vee-eyt), v.

-1. to anticipate and prevent or eliminate (difficulties, disadvantages, etc.) by effective measures; render unneccessary.
+1. to anticipate and prevent or eliminate (difficulties, disadvantages, etc.) by effective measures; render unnecessary.

 11/18/14: compunction (kuh m-puhngk-shuh), n.